 Students must complete the Free Application for Financial Aid (FAFSA) each year to receive financial aid.
-Undergraduate California residents who wish to apply for a Cal grant must complete the FAFSA and submit a GPA verification to CSAC by March 2 prior to the academic year of anticipated entrance.
+Undergraduate California residents who wish to apply for a Cal grant must complete the FAFSA and submit a GPA verification to the California Student Aid Commission (CSAC) by March 2 prior to the academic year of anticipated entrance.

-May be submitted online at www.fafsa.gov or mailed by paper format.
+May be submitted online at www.fafsa.gov.